 This continues until the Maximum number of LinkedIn invites sent by lemlist in 24h is reached.

-Once reached, invitations send normally at your daily limit (no further increases).
+Once reached, invitations send normally at your daily limit.

-Phase 3: Set a safe daily max (your target limit)
+Phase 3: Set a safe daily max and review related LinkedIn limits

-Adjust Maximum number of LinkedIn invites sent by lemlist in 24h to your target daily cap.
+Maximum number of LinkedIn invites sent by lemlist in 24h: your target daily invitation cap.

 Default behavior to know: